BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 In this area, grab the *Water Memory*, then use the Enigmatic Key on the pillar.
 Go down the ledge... though I don't know how a ledge works underwater, but whatever.
 Pick up the hidden *Ultra Potion* and *Stardust* as you go right.
 Surface at the bottom right to emerge onto Route 5, then go up to dive down at a new spot.
 You can find hidden *Pearl*, *Star Piece*, *Black Prism*, and a *Protein* here.
 Enter the Archives on the right side.

-Read the lore on the green-tinted bookshelves, then grab the *Zangoose Crest* and the *Ariados Crest*.
+Read the lore on the green-tinted bookshelves, then grab the *Zangoose Crest* and the *Machampite*!

 Back in the reef, if you head up, you can talk to Challenger Neptune for a tough battle!

 !battle(["Neptune",:CHALLENGER,0], "Underwater Field")

 Our first trainer battle on Underwater Field, and she does not mess around!
-This one is tough at first as she uses the Underwater Field well.
-In general, your non-water types will have their speed quartered on this field, which is obviously not good since so many of her Pokemon can hit really hard with field boosted moves.
-Whiscash is dangerous here, as it has no weaknesses (except Water itself, on the Underwater Field) and surely can set up on you if you can't take it out in time.
-Luckily, if either Samurott or Whiscash uses Dive, the field will be returned to water surface, at least allowing you to not suffer so much speed loss.
-Her Raichu is devastating, as Surf and Discharge are both boosted by the field here, and it's given double speed by Surge Surfer.
-Dhelmise is good on this field as well.
+In general, your non-water types will have their speed quartered on this field, which is not good since so many of her Pokemon can hit really hard with field boosted moves.
+Heliolisk is a strong lead, Dhelmise and Cradily are extra tanky and powerful here, and Samurott and Mega Blastoise hit ridiculously hard.
+Whiscash is dangerous here, as it has no weaknesses (except Water itself, on the Underwater Field) and can set up on you if you can't take it out in time.

-One great idea is to use your own water types as soon as Raichu and Dhelmise go down, as they suffer no speed loss and can take advantage of the field to hit Whiscash super-effectively and fight back against Samurott and Blastoise.
+One great idea is to use your own water types as soon as Heliolisk goes down, as they suffer no speed loss and can take advantage of the field to hit Whiscash super-effectively and fight back against Samurott and Blastoise.
 Alternatively this is one of the field effects that is fairly easily changed: the Water Surface field or better yet the Icy Field or Murkwater Field can help tip the scales.

 Win against Neptune to get the fourth *Star Shard*, **Popplio**, and a *Somniam Mall Stamp*.

 While we're in this area, surface at the top to enter Aquamarine Cave's Secluded Shore.
 Use Blast Powder to reach **Squirtle** on the left.

 Next, fly to Valor Mountain.
 Use the blue crystal and make your way to the Chamber of Awakening at the bottom.
-Dive down where we may or may not have fought Kyogre, then follow the path to the left and grab ZCrystal *Waterium Z*.
+Dive down where we may or may not have fought Kyogre, then follow the path to the left and grab the *Waterium Z*.
 Take JUST ONE set of currents to the left, then go up and to the right.
 Activate this fifth panel, prepare for battle, and head up through the now-opened door.

 !battle(["Kingdra",:POKEGANG8,0], "Underwater Field")